-Users bypass a logon prompt to circumvent Websense security
+Users bypass a logon prompt to circumvent web policies

-If a user logs on to a RADIUS server as a local user, the user is identified as RADIUS_SERVER_HOST\username.
+If a user logs on to a RADIUS server as a local user, the user is identified as RADIUS\SERVER\HOST\username.
 Because user-based policies require that the user belong to a domain or LDAP container, this local user receives the policy assigned to the computer (IP address) or network (IP address range), or the Default policy.

-Run TestLogServer to see if the user is logged on locally (see Using TestLogServer for Web Security Troubleshooting).
+Run TestLogServer to see if the user is logged on locally (see Using TestLogServer for Troubleshooting).